thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 #### Device activity

-The "Device activity" rule sends notifications when device becomes active or inactive.
+Using the "Device activity" rule the system sends notifications when the device becomes active or inactive.

 To create a new device activity rule, follow these steps:

 - Click the "Add rule" button in the upper right corner of the "Rules" tab;
 - In the new pop-up window, enter the rule&#39;s name;
 - Select trigger - Device activity;
-- Then, select template from the list or [create your own](#templates);
+- Then, select pre-made template from the list or [create your own](#templates);
 - Specify the recipient of the notification.
 Click "Next";
 - The trigger filter allows you to configure specific devices or device types;
 - You may also select the event types that will trigger notification;